Last Updated on

 Here are the basics of baby making process.

 The ovaries are themselves responsible for the production of egg or ova or oocytes.
 It is important for the oocytes to travel down the fallopian tube into the uterus where fertilization would occur.
-Each month the woman’s body releases one or two eggs into the fallopian tube.
-During the middle of the menstrual cycle which is somewhere between 9th-28th-day of the cycle, the egg gets released.
+Each month, the woman’s body releases one or two eggs into the fallopian tube.
+During the middle of the menstrual cycle which is somewhere between the ninth to the 28th day of the cycle, the egg gets released.
 The fallopian tubes which are about 4-inch canals then transport this egg to the uterus.
 This entire process known as ovulation is the time window for conception to take place.
 The egg has a lifespan of only 24 hours after ovulation.
 If the egg meets a sperm, then fertilization can occur for life to begin.
 Otherwise, the egg dies in the uterus and is dissolved or absorbed back into the body.

 Just like women, men also have a vital thing required to produce life called sperm.
 Unlike a woman though, a man makes millions of sperms every day.
 So a man’s body is constantly at work producing sperms with a sole intention of being able to penetrate an egg.
 While women are born with the eggs they will use in a lifetime, men produce sperm during their lifetime, and it is not ready-made.
 It takes between 64-72 days for new sperm cells to develop.

 The sperm begins to develop in the testicles of a man, the two glands in the scrotal sac, below the penis.
 The testicles hang outside the man’s body due to their sensitivity to temperatures.
 In order to produce healthy sperm, they have to stay around 94 degrees Fahrenheit.
 The sperms are stored in a place called epididymis in the testicles before mixing with the semen for ejaculation.

 Can Having an Orgasm Help Baby Making?